Skip to main content

 Subscriptions can either renew or not.
 Subscriptions created from a subscription price type will renew.
 Renewing subscriptions have billing periods, and can optionally have a trial period at the start of the subscription.
 When a renewing subscription transitions to the next billing period, by default it will charge:

-- the amount due according to the renewing price(s) associated with the subscription for the forthcoming billing period
+• the amount due according to the renewing price(s) associated with the subscription for the forthcoming billing period

 Invariants

 At all times, all customers are on a subscription.
-If they are not currently paying for your product, they are subscribed to the default product.
+If they are not currently paying for your product, they are subscribed to the free product.
 This allows you to read customers’ feature access and usage balances from Flowglad, even if they aren’t currently paying for anything.
+Checkout sessions and subscriptions can only be created from single payment or subscription prices.